 Today, the freelancer movement is booming with more and more people finding work online.
 No matter where we live, we can reach out to more people and have access to more work.
 We have the whole world at our fingertips.
 Working online is especially adapted to the creative industries and this article explores how artists can make the most of remote working.
 This is a joint article by Lilla Rogers, successful artist, founder of internationally renowned art agency Lilla Rogers Studio and founder of Make Art That Sells , and Do What You Love, award winning online courses that help people find personal and financial freedom and producer of the Make Art That Sells e-courses.
 Why online freelance work makes sense today (an introduction by Do What You Love) Although freelancing and remote working aren’t new concepts at all (believe it or not, freelancing dates back to the 1800s!), the number of

-This is a guest blog post by Margo Tantau, VP of Creative at MidwestCBK Margo has co-written our brand new course, MATS: Creating Collections for Home Décor, with Lilla Rogers.
+Image credits: Sissy+Marley This is a guest blog post by Margo Tantau.
+Margo has co-written our brand new course, Creating Collections for Home Décor, with Lilla Rogers.
 She will also be speaking at MATS: The Global Art Gathering, our LIVE event in Brighton UK this June.
-Home Décor as a rule, needs designs that can be LIVED with.
+How to make a great home decor collection Margo here.
+Today I’m going to give you some tips on how to make a great home decor collection.
+Home decor, as a rule, needs designs that can be LIVED with.
 I won’t be cliché and say “ageless and timeless”, but I will say, think about what the subject matter is, what kind of a home it might be going in, as well as what would potentially sell most broadly.
 Think of all the varieties of style that you see on the market, on Pinterest and in magazines.
-Designs that are sophisticated, clean, lovely, graphic, floral… these are all relevant to Home Décor.
-Collections need to go well together, and equally and strongly should stand on their own.
-Designing these
+Designs that are sophisticated, clean, lovely, graphic, floral